 Complete Seattle University’s Online Application, which includes the following elements:

 *View this Instructional Video for Elementary Education Endorsement Form to get some tips on how to read and complete the form.

 Since the elementary endorsement covers a broad range of coursework, many applicants need to take additional courses to meet the prerequisite coursework requirements listed on the elementary endorsement form.
 Below are a few notes to consider when reviewing your own coursework history and to help you select coursework options that might work for you.

 Math for Elementary Teachers

-All elementary applicants are required to have completed a Math for Elementary Teachers course sequence (this coursework often takes two quarters to complete and cannot be substituted by other general math courses).
-If you have not taken this specific course sequence, you have a few options:
+All elementary applicants are required to have completed a Math for Elementary Teachers course sequence (this coursework often takes two quarters to complete).
+If you have not taken this specific course sequence, you have two options:

 Elementary Content Modules

 In order to aid elementary applicants in fulfilling the science, social studies, or art coursework prerequisites, the Professional & Continuing Education department at Seattle University has developed one credit modules that admitted students may complete.
 Use this link to see more information about the courses, costs and registration.